Experience and Dedication

 Born and raised in Puerto Rico, Irlim holds a BA in Business Administration and a BBA in Accounting from the Inter American University of Puerto Rico.
 She has also earned an MBA in Business Administration from Webster University.
 She spent 12 years in accounting and finance for various industries including medical, telecommunications, and financial services.

-Irlim joined the Old School Montessori family as a parent in 2008 and immediately fell in love with our school and the Montessori method.
-Inspired by her experience as an Old School parent, she decided to take a different professional path and left her career in business.
-After taking Early Childhood courses at the College of Lake County, she joined the Old School staff in 2011 and in 2013 took the Montessori Basics training from the Midwest Montessori Teacher Training Center (MMTTC).
+Irlim joined the Old School Montessori family as a parent in 2008 and immediately fell in love with OSM and the Montessori method.
+Inspired by her experience as a parent, she decided to take a different professional path and left her career in Business.
+After taking Early Childhood courses at the College of Lake County, she joined the OSM staff in 2011 and in 2013 took the Montessori Basics training from the Midwest Montessori Teacher Training Center (MMTTC).